 The generation born in the early 1970s has been shaped by some of the most significant social, political and economic changes in the history of the UK.
 BCS70 study members represent the first generation to have experienced the full force of the technological revolution and globalisation.
 Your generation were more likely to go to university than previous generations, and you were the first generation where women were equally likely to get a degree as men.
 Sometimes called ‘Thatcher’s children’, your childhood years were also shaped by the first female Prime Minister’s influential, yet sometimes controversial policies, and the 1980s economic recession.
 For these reasons, Generation X is markedly different than the Baby Boomers before you, and the Millennials after you.

-Since birth, there have been nine further surveys of the BCS70 study members, at ages 5, 10, 16, 26, 30, 34, 38, 42 and now 46.
+Since birth, there have been ten further surveys of the BCS70 study members, at ages 5, 10, 16, 26, 30, 34, 38, 42, 46 and now 50.
 The study has produced influential findings on health, education, employment, family life, and physical and cognitive development.

 The original birth survey was sponsored by the National Birthday Trust Fund in association with the Royal College of Obstetricians and Gynaecologists.
 Since then, the study has changed hands a number of times.
 The Department of Child Health at Bristol University and ran the Age 5 and 10 Surveys, the International Centre for Child Studies ran the Age 16 Survey, and the Social Statistics Research Unit at City University ran the Age 26 Survey.